Vinilificio/Vinilificio.github.io/_pages/cassettes.md

 Do you remember the old audio cassette tape?
 Yes, the one you can listen in your walkman, in your ghetto blaster or in the car?

 Vinilificio produces your audio cassette series (over 50 copies).
 We provide full customized cassette including: printed cassette 1c, inlay 4c (0 flap, 1 flap, 2 flap), slipcase 4c, sticky blank labels for cassette on A4 sheet.
 Our options include ferro and chromo tape (only for blank tape).
-You can check here to check [the cassette color]() and [the snapbox color]().
+You can check here [the cassette color](https://vinilificio.github.io/img/Cassettes%20colors%20Vinilificio.pdf) and [the snapbox color](https://vinilificio.github.io/img/Snap%20box%20Vinilificio.pdf).
+It may happen that more color could be available, or some color not available.

 ### Specifications